WPTechInnovation/wpw-doc-dev/docs/java.md

 ## See the payments

-Once the devices have successfully communicated with each other to make a payment, you'll want to check to make sure that your devices are successfully making and receiving payments.
+Once the devices have successfully communicated with each other to make a payment, you can check to make sure that your devices are successfully making and receiving payments.

 ### If you used your own test API keys